You guys. This is the BEST homemade cornbread dressing ever.

 - 3 mild Italian turkey sausage links, casings removed

 - 1 prepared Cast Iron Buttermilk Cornbread, cooled

 - Kosher salt and pepper (a pinch of each or to taste)

 - Crumble your cooled cornbread and place in a large mixing bowl.

-- In a large skillet or pot over medium heat, melt the butter and the oil.
+- In a large skillet or pot over medium heat, melt the butter and the olive oil.
 Add the sausage and cook until browned, crumbling the sausage as it cooks.
 Add the onion, celery and sherry.
 Scrape the bits off the bottom of the skillet and then cook until the veggies are tender.

 - Add the sausage mixture to the crumbled cornbread and mix well.
-Allow to cool for a few minutes and then add the eggs, thyme, parsley, sea salt and pepper.
+Allow to cool for a few minutes and then add the eggs, thyme, parsley, kosher salt and pepper.
 Mix well.
 Stir in the turkey stock until moistened.

 More from This Gal Cooks